Omnibus-Type/Barrio/README.md

 ### License

-Copyright (c) 2013-2014, Omnibus-Type (www.omnibus-type.com omnibus.type@gmail.com) with Reserved Font Name 'Barrio'.
+Copyright (c) 2013-2015, Omnibus-Type (www.omnibus-type.com omnibus.type@gmail.com).

 Licensed under the [*SIL Open Font License, 1.1*](http://scripts.sil.org/OFL); you may not use this file except in compliance with the License.